 The PI must indicate in the IRB submission that he/she is aware of his/her regulatory responsibilities in acting as both the investigator and sponsor for an FDA regulated investigation.
-When the IRB has identified a new study as one having an Emory investigator as S-I, and this investigator has never served in the sponsor role in the past, the S-I will be required to complete initial online training in Brainier.
-Steps on how to complete this training are available on the IRB website.
+When the IRB has identified a new study as one having an Emory investigator as S-I, the S-I will be referred to the Office of Compliance for training about specific S-I responsibilities.
+The S-I will be asked to complete the Emory S-I IDE Responsibility Form, which is available on the Office of Compliance website.